 Understanding is an important virtue, just like patience.
 Your kid needs to learn how to be patient with someone by understanding their good and bad days.
 By indulging in pet-oriented tasks, the kid will ultimately develop self-esteem, self-confidence, commitment, and a sense of responsibility.

 Dogs help to reduce anxiety and stress levels.
 There are specially trained dogs that help people with anxiety-related issues.
 They are trained to provide a sense of peace and calm and anticipate anxiety attacks.
-Allowing your kids to play or cuddle with the dog helps produce the happy hormone oxytocin, which helps in soothing your kids’ nerves.
+Allowing your kids to play or cuddle with the dog for anxiety help produce the happy hormone oxytocin, which helps in soothing your kids’ nerves.

-Dogs protect your kids and are considered very loyal to the owner.
-They offer protection to your home and the family members.
-Having a dog reduces the chances of a break-in since it will alert the homeowner if there is an attempted break-in and robbery.
+If you adopt a dog to protect your kids and are considered very loyal to the owner.
+They offer protection to your home and family members.
+Having a dog reduces the chances of a break-in.
+It will alert the homeowner if there is an attempted break-in and robbery.
 Dogs are always on guard, waiting to bark or pounce on anyone intending on harming your kids; or even you.

 Dogs help strengthen your kids’ immune system.
 Kids who live and interact with dogs have a lesser chance of getting sick.
 This is because when a dog moves in, it carries with it germs and bacteria that your child’s immune system will build defenses against.
 It ultimately assists them in fighting immune-threatening illnesses as they develop.